platformsh/platformsh-docs/src/languages/php.md

 ## Alternate start commands

 PHP is most commonly run in a CGI mode, using PHP-FPM.
-If you are not sure how PHP is configured to start then that is what is happening.
+That is the default on Platform.sh.
 However, you can also start alternative processes if desired, such as if you're running an Async PHP daemon, a thread-based worker process, etc.  To do so, simply specify an alternative start command in `platform.app.yaml`, similar to the following:

 ```yaml
 web: